Controlling dust at open cut mines is one of the greatest ongoing challenges for mine operators in Australia.

 Unlike low pressure watering systems, high pressure mist systems (at fixed plants) use low volumes of water at high pressure (above 50 bar) to add humidity/moisture to the air, usually at transfer points such as conveyor belts and tipping areas to capture and subdue dust particles that are already airborne.

-These types of systems are ideal for ore that is moisture sensitive such as coal and in open pits where it is not practical to pre-wet materials.
+These types of systems are ideal for ore that is moisture sensitive and in open pits where it is not practical to pre-wet materials.
 These systems are also very effective in reducing overall water use and preventing water pooling around plant that reduces safe working areas

 The performance of these systems can be further enhanced by dosing with a concentrated surfactant agent like HydroWet to the feed water line.
-This product lowers the surface tension of water particles and makes it easier for the water and dust particles to agglomerate, particularly when managing hydrophobic materials such as coal and other fine ores.
+This product lowers the surface tension of water particles and makes it easier for the water and dust particles to agglomerate, particularly when managing hydrophobic materials.

 The secret to successful dust control is ensuring that the atomised water droplets and the target dust particles are of equivalent size.
 Spray nozzles need to be exactly calibrated to the right pressure and angle, depending on the type of material being treated.
 This allows the water droplets and the dust particles to collide and agglomerate increasing in size thus falling to the ground due to gravity.
 If the water droplets are too large, the fast-moving airborne dust will simply flow around them